davetang/learning_docker/README.md

 ## Cleaning up exited containers

 I typically use the `--rm` flag with `docker run` so that containers are automatically removed after I exit them.
-However, if you don't use `--rm`, by default a container's file system persists even after the container exits.
+However, if you don’t use `--rm`, by default a container’s file system persists even after the container exits.
 For example:

 ``` bash
 docker run hello-world